Skirt (song): Reception

 "Skirt" was met with mostly positive reviews from music critics, who appreciated Minogue's fresh take on dance music.
 Sal Cinquemani of Slant Magazine found the track "quintessential Kylie" despite its edgy production.
 Described it as a "forward-thinking slice of electronic brilliance", Curtis suggested that Minogue is on the cusp of a long-awaited artistic breakthrough.
 Fact magazine offered a mixed review, criticizing the brash production and mid-range synthesizer sounds.
 Billboard magazine picked the Switch remix as the best track on the remix EP, praising the producer for creating a "soft, warm embrace to the original, turning the sexual into the sensual".
 The magazine also named "Skirt" as one of the "Top 50 Game-Changing EDM Tracks of 2013", ranked at number 36.

 Brocklehurst, in his retrospective review, stated the track is among Minogue's most adventurous and overlooked, praising its modern production and chorus.
-In contrast, Simon Mills of the Herald Sun perceived the track as "cold, camp-free, and unsettling," and noted that the Americanization of Minogue was not entirely successful.
-Graham Gremore of Queerty drew a positive comparison between the track and Minogue's "Padam Padam" (2023), noting how despite being recorded a decade apart, they intriguingly complement each other.
+In contrast, Simon Mills of the Herald Sun perceived the track as "cold, camp-free, and unsettling," and noted that the Americanization of Minogue was not successful.
+Graham Gremore of Queerty drew a positive comparison between the track and Minogue's "Padam Padam" (2023), noting they intriguingly complement each other.
 Brocklehurst and Slant Magazines Alexa Camp believe that "Skirt" should have been included in Kiss Me Once.
 The Sydney Morning Herald, The Tab and Classic Pop listed "Skirt" among their top Minogue tracks.

-"Skirt" peaked atop of US Billboard Dance Club Songs chart during the week of 14 September, and remained there for one week.
-"Skirt" became Minogue's tenth number one, and her seventh consecutive number one in the Dance Club Songs chart since August 2010 with "All the Lovers".
+"Skirt" peaked atop of US Billboard Dance Club Songs chart during the week of 14 September.
+"Skirt" became Minogue's tenth number one, and her seventh consecutive number one since August 2010 with "All the Lovers".
 Overall, it was present on the chart for 13 weeks.
 "Skirt" spent 10 weeks on the Hot Dance/Electronic Songs, reaching its peak at number 31 on 24 August.
 By the end of 2013, "Skirt" was ranked number 23 on Billboards annual Dance Club Songs chart, and number 75 on the annual Dance/Electronic Songs chart.